Alexander-556/PowerShellScripts/README.md

 [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.5) is a powerful, cross-platform shell and scripting language developed by Microsoft.
 It's designed for task automation, system configuration, and integrates deeply with Windows and the .NET runtime.
 This project uses PowerShell 7.5 on Windows.

-Compared to the traditional Command Prompt (cmd.exe), PowerShell offers:
+In general, compared to the traditional Command Prompt (cmd.exe), PowerShell offers:

 - Object-based input/output instead of plain text
 - More consistent syntax and naming conventions